wp-plugins/wp-symposium/readme.txt

 == Upgrade Notice ==

-Latest news and information on www.wpsymposium.com, also posted on WP Symposium Facebook Group.
+Latest news and information on www.wpsymposium.com